Thinking of becoming a beauty writer? Here are some of the best tips on how you can break into the industry.

-Beauty writers will be expected to have a good knowledge of all the latest industry news, new product launches and even the latest scientific news.
-This will mean that a lot of your time is spent looking at industry publications, scientific papers, writing notes on product launch events and attending industry trade shows and conferences.
+Beauty writers will be expected to have a good knowledge of all the latest industry news, new product launches, and even the latest scientific news.
+This will mean that a lot of your time is spent looking at industry publications and scientific papers, writing notes on product launch events, and attending industry trade shows and conferences.

-Another important skill that comes from this is having the ability to transform complicated, scientific information into easy-to-read articles that readers will understand and be interested in–and this isn’t something that’s always easy to do and can take a lot of practice.
+Another important skill that comes from this has the ability to transform complicated, scientific information into easy-to-read articles that readers will understand and be interested in–and this isn’t something that’s always easy to do and can take a lot of practice.